navaulakh24/Professional-Readme-Generator/utils/README.md

 ## Usage

-open terminal, type 'node index.js' go through prompts, readme will be generated
+open terminal, type'node.index.js', go through prompts, readme will be generated

 ## Contributing

-Please get in touch
+please get in touch

 ## Test

-Through the terminal
+through the terminal

 ## License
 This project is licensed under the MIT license.